 Challenge Your Worries Worksheet

-Dealing with anxiety or stress related to life complications can be difficult, and patients tend to not realize that they have the poser to control how their thoughts affect their tendency to worry.
-Fortunately, cognitive behavioral therapy offers skills for patients to learn to reduce anxiety and worrying in difficult situations.
+Dealing with anxiety or stress related to life complications can be difficult, and clients tend to not realize that they have the power over how their thoughts affect their tendency to worry.
+Fortunately, cognitive behavioral therapy offers skills for clients to learn how to reduce their anxiety and worry in difficult situations.

 About This Worksheet

-This worksheet incorporates the balance between worry and control to help the patient understand how to control their worrying and improve their coping skills for anxiety.
-It also helps the patient learn how to rationalize their thinking to prevent further emotional upset.
+A balance between worry and control is incorporated into this worksheet to help the client understand how to control their worrying and improve their coping skills for anxiety.
+It also helps them learn how to manage their thinking patterns to prevent further emotional upset.